zikula/zikula-docs/Users Manual/5_3_Code_Customization.rst

         </table>
     </div>

 This page demonstrates how to create html and use what comes back from your repository calls.
 The $strains variable has an array of values that correspond to each row in the table.
-You simiply use a foreach call and then use dot notation to call each value in the row.
+You simply use a foreach call and then use dot notation to call each value in the row.
 Notice how the name of each value exactly matches what you called each value when you created your model in MOST?

 Now if you load the main admin page, you will see a link to the edit page and then a table below that that lists every strain in the database.
 There are two things we need to fix with the look of the admin page.
 One, default values have been entered into the database, and these really don't mean anything.
 We should add some better test results.
-Second, the results of the tests should be +/-/u/v, not 1.
+Second, the results of the tests should be +/-/u/v, not 1,2,3,4,5.

 Let's attack the default data first.
 If you open up Installer.php (lib/StrainID/Base/Installer.php) you will find a called in the install function to createDefaultData.
 Further down the file is the create default data class.
 We again need to override this, but don't do it here.
-As before, find the concrete class at lib/StrainID/Installer.php and past the function into this class.
+As before, find the concrete class at lib/StrainID/Installer.php and past the createDefaultData function into this class.
 Add the following code:

 ::